snehamaria1105/-UselessProject/README.md

 # AUNTY RADAR 🎯

-## Basic Details

-###
+### by
 - Sneha Maria - LBSITW

 ### Project Description
-Aunty Radar is a lighthearted, interactive web app that helps you find safer, more judgment-free walking paths by avoiding the infamous "aunty zones"—those places where you're likely to be judged for simply existing.
+Aunty Radar is a light, interactive web app that helps you find safer, more judgment-free walking paths by avoiding the infamous "aunty zones"—those places where you're likely to be judged for simply existing.

 ### The Problem (that doesn't exist)
 Too many "aunties" judging you for what you wear, who you’re with, or how late you're out.